German court finds former 'IS' member guilty of genocide | DW | 30.11.2021

 How could the death of the girl be genocide?
 The answer: If it can be proven that the way Taha A.-J. treated Nora T. and her daughter was part of an IS plan to destroy the Yazidi religious community.

 "Genocide is the most serious crime under international law.
-But at the same time, genocide is the criminal offense which is the hardest to prove," international law expert Schwarz explains.
+But at the same time, genocide is the criminal offense which is the hardest to prove," international law expert Schwarz told DW.

 "That is because you need to prove that the perpetrator had the intent; you have to prove that he was really subjectively concerned with destroying the religious community of the Yazidis."